 Our first stop was a place I’d seen just a week before on another Rabbies tour — the serene shoreline in the village of Luss.

 We also drove through the large and lovely Glencoe … voted most romantic glen in Scotland.
-I didn’t witness any romance while I was there, but I sure did see some spectacular Highland mountains and valleys, plus a bagpiper tooting his own horn.
-Tee hee.
+I didn’t witness any romance while I was there, but I sure did see some spectacular Highland mountains and valleys.

 Since my tour originated in Glasgow, we got to the Highlands pretty quickly.
 TIP: If you’re a solo traveler on a Rabbies tour, ask if you can sit in the fold-down seat that’s opposite the driver.
 Prime real estate!
 This was my view …

 After Glencoe, we headed toward the tour’s headliner: Loch Ness.
 This loch (lake) is massive.
 It’s approximately 23 miles long and the largest body of fresh water in Britain.
-I’ve read that the entire world’s population — times ten over — would fit into the Loch’s surface area.
-Which would technically give Nessie a lot of places to hide, yes?
+I’ve read that the entire world’s population — times ten over — would fit into the lake.
+This, technically, would give Nessie plenty of places to hide, yes?

 Speaking of her (him?), it was an interesting twist of timing that this 2006 article showed up on Longform’s website just a day or so after my visit to Loch Ness.
 The article’s author goes in search of the monster and unearths a lot of interesting history in the process.
 Let’s just say that he did not walk away a believer.
 It’s a good read.